nagasudhirpulla/taming_python/blog/skills/oauth_client_credentials_with_keycloak.md

 - The client sends “client id” and “client secret” and requests access token from the STS
 - The STS validates the client ID and client secret and issues an access token to the client
 - The client sends request to resource API with access token attached to the request
-- The resource API validates the access token (and client scope if required) and sends the response to the client
+- The resource API validates the access token (and the client scopes if required) and sends the response to the client

 ## References